adrai/node-queue/README.md

 5. redis ([redis] (https://github.com/mranney/node_redis))

 ## own db implementation
-You can use your own db implementation by extending this...
+You can use your own db implementation by extending this... (pass the Queue as type in the options)

     var Queue = require('node-queue').Queue,
     util = require('util'),